A game of quantum advantage: linking verification and simulation: Preliminaries

 \subsection{Mirror descent}

-Mirror descent~\cite{tsuda_matrix_2005,Bubeck2015} is an optimization and learning algorithm to approximate probability distributions efficiently and in a structured way through a series of Gibbs probability measures.
+Mirror descent with the von Neumann entropy as potential~\cite{Bubeck2015, tsuda_matrix_2005} is an optimization and learning algorithm to approximate probability distributions efficiently and in a structured way through a series of Gibbs probability measures.
 It allows us to formally connect the problem of distinguishing probability distributions and learning them.
 That is, given some target distribution $\nu$ on $\{0,1\}^n$ we wish to learn, say the output distribution of a given random quantum circuit, mirror descent is an iterative procedure that proposes a sequence of $\mu_0,\ldots,\mu_T$ of guesses for $\nu$.
 Furthermore, the initial distribution $\mu_0$ is the uniform distribution $\mathcal{U}$.
-The algorithm requires us to find functions $f_1,\ldots,f_T:\{0,1\}^{n}\to[0,1]$ that allow us to distinguish $\mu_t$ from $\nu$, i.e.
+The algorithm requires us to find functions $f_1,\ldots,f_T:\{0,1\}^{n}\to[-1,1]$ that allow us to distinguish $\mu_t$ from $\nu$, i.e.

 for some given distinguishability parameter $\epsilon>0$.
+Note that we may assume without loss of generality that the equation in \eqref{equ:distinguishabilityft} holds without the absolute value, as if the inequality holds in the reverse direction we can just pick $-f_t$ instead.
 One can now appreciate the direct connection between mirror descent and our verification game.
 Of course, it is a priori not clear how to find such functions in a traditional mirror descent application.
 In the certification game, this problem is overcome by having the responsibility to provide $f$ on Bob's side.
 Also note that if no function $f_t$ exists that satisfies~\eqref{equ:distinguishabilityft}, then $\|\nu-\mu_t\|_{TV}\leq\epsilon$ by the dual formulation of the total variation distance in eq.~\eqref{equ:definition_tv}.

-As outlined in \ref{eq:algomirror}, mirror descent works by updating the probability measure as:
+As outlined in Algorithm~\ref{eq:algomirror}, mirror descent works by updating the probability measure as:

 where

 is the partition function.
 As we update the distributions, the candidate distributions $\mu_t$ become closer and closer to the target distribution, as made precise by the following lemma: \begin{lem} The distributions $\mu_t$ of the algorithm~\ref{alg:HUtomo} satisfy: